Shashank112/SocialGPT/README.md

 1. Customer Persona Revenue Mapping -> Reveals which demographics drive the highest scent-based revenue - like Dr. Squatch did to 30x growth.
 2. Platform Performance Arbitrage -> Lets Tree Hut shift content/ad spend to the platforms where each scent performs best.
 3. Influencer ROI Calculator -> Measures exact dollar impact per influencer.
-4. Sentiment Crisis Detector -> Prevents viral backlash that can cost $500K+ in hours—not days.
+4. Sentiment Crisis Detector -> Prevents viral backlash that can cost $$ in hours, not days.

 I would choose: PostgreSQL -> Snowflake/similar (100M+ comments), for processing similar to Apache Spark, with ML FLow versioned models and Real-time React dashboards